-The remote Green River Gorge, southeast of Hendersonville, North Carolina, is a rugged landscape of steep ravines, coves, and old-growth and mixed hardwood forest which boasts the some of the most popular whitewater rapids in the eastern United States.
+The Green River Gorge is a rugged landscape of steep ravines, coves, and old-growth and mixed hardwood forest which boasts the some of the most popular whitewater rapids in the eastern United States.
 At its most impressive point, the Green River drops 400 feet in a distance of one and a half miles and runs through a six-foot wide crevice known as the Narrows.

 Hunting, Fishing, Hiking in the Green River Game Lands

 The Gorge runs through the Green River Game Lands, a state-owned tract of more than 10,000 acres set aside for wildlife conservation and management.
 Hunting, fishing, and trapping are allowed on the Game Lands, subject to state regulations.
 The 16 miles of hiking trails in the Game Lands are challenging, and it is recommended that hikers do not attempt the trails alone.
 During hunting season, which generally runs from mid-September to mid-May, Sundays are the safest day for hiking (hunting is not allowed on Sundays in North Carolina).